chartmann1590/VowVault/README.md

 1. **Visit the Gallery**
    - Scan the QR code or visit the URL
    - View the welcome message
-   - Choose to sign the guestbook or enter the gallery
+   - Choose to sign the guestbook, post a message, or enter the gallery

 2. **Upload Photos**
    - Click "Upload Photo"